 Use the quick links below to jump to a particular section of our sights and activities coverage for Chiang Mai.

-Wat this, wat that, what the... ?
-Yes Chiang Mai city's numerous Buddhist temples, or wats, can be overwhelming for travellers.
-The city is famous for them and any guide -- including our own -- will proffer extensive lists of must-see temples, prestigious Buddha images and not-to-be missed Lanna-style religious architecture.
-We lost count at 35 wats within the old city walls, and there's at least ...
-Read more about Chiang Mai's temples .
+Chiang Mai’s myriad famed Buddhist temples, or wats, can be overwhelming for visitors.
+Any guide will proffer extensive lists of ‘must-see’ temples, prestigious Buddha images, historically significant chedis and not-to-be missed Lanna-style religious architecture.
+We lost count at 35 wats within Chiang Mai’s old city walls alone, with at least that number again in the surrounding downtown ...
+Read more about Essential Chiang Mai temples .